hsriram3/QuoteSense/README.md

 # QuoteSense

-**A Multi-Model Pipeline for Emotion Detection in Motivational Quotes**
+**A Multi-Model NLP Pipeline for Emotion Detection in Motivational Quotes**

 QuoteSense is an end-to-end NLP pipeline designed to classify emotions in motivational quotes.
 It integrates traditional ML, deep learning (LSTM), and transformer models (DistilBERT), and introduces stylistic analysis to compare AI-generated and human-written quotes.